cantinilab/momix-notebook/README.md

+# Multi-Omics MIX
+## Benchmark of multi-omics joint Dimensionality Reduction (jDR) approaches in cancer study

+We here extensively benchmark 9 representative jDR approaches in three contexts:
-# A mix of multi-omics data
+1. samples clustering from multi-omics simulated data

-These notebooks are applied on 3 different datasets:

-* simulated data, which is generated on demand
+2. ability to identify factors associated with survival or clinical annotations and metagenes associated with biological annotations (Reactome, GO, Hallmarks) in bulk multi-omics TCGA data from 10 cancer types.
+3. cells clustering based on scRNA-seq and scATAC-seq data from three cell lines.

+The benchmarked methods are:
+* iCluster
+* Integrative NMF (intNMF)
+* Joint and individual variation explained (JIVE)
+* Multiple co-inertia analysis (MCIA)
+* Multi-Omics Factor Analysis (MOFA)
+* Multi-Study Factor Analysis (MSFA)
+* Regularized Generalized Canonical Correlation Analysis (RGCCA)
+* matrix-tri-factorization (scikit-fusion)
+* tensorial Independent Component Analysis (tICA)

+Please note that due to long running time, MSFA is not executed by default.

+Each of the three sub-benchmarks above corresponds to a differnet Jupyter notebook in this repositiory:
+1. 'Comparison in simulated data.ipynb'
+2. 'Comparison in cancer data.ipynb'
+3. 'Comparison in single-cell data.ipynb'

+## Input data

+The input data for the three notebooks are organized as follows:
+1. Comparison in simulated data: data simulated as part of the notebook
-* bulk cancer data from TCGA, which was used for a previous study, available at http://acgt.cs.tau.ac.il/multi_omic_benchmark/download.html.
+2. Comparison in cancer data: bulk cancer data from TCGA, which was used for a previous study, available at http://acgt.cs.tau.ac.il/multi_omic_benchmark/download.html.
 A download script is provided to retrieve this dataset
-* single-cell data from Liu et al. (Nat Commun.
+3. Comparison in single-cell data: single-cell data from Liu et al. (Nat Commun.
 2019, 10(1):470) are available in `./data/` folder

-* annotations from MSigDB.
-A download script is provided to retrieve them.
+For running 2. also annotations from MSigDB are required and a download script is provided to retrieve them.

-The methods considered are JIVE, Scikit, tICA, intNMF, iCluster, MOFA, MCIA, RGCCA and MSFA.
-Please note that due to long running time, MSFA is not executed by default.

 ## Install the software environment